DCGM/discourseer/README.md

   - propagate extraction prompts to have all options
 - add options-aware response parsing
   - add testing suite for that... response json -> rater.ratings
+- move testing code to new folder `test` and copy test data there